Wood Burning – Hanging Artwork – types of hangers and when I use them

 Just be aware that there will be two deep noticeable holes in the board.

 If you remove a sawtooth hanger, do not place a new one in the holes made from the old one!
-Place the new hanger in a new spot a little way above or below the old hanger.
+Using the same holes increases the chance of the hanger failing.
+Instead, place the new hanger in a new spot a little way above or below the old hanger.

-Prongless or flat sawtooth hangers have metal tabs that sit flat on the board.
-These are available in a range of sizes.
-These are called nailless sawtooth picture hangers.
+Flat sawtooth hangers have metal tabs that sit flat on the board.
+Like the pronged version, they are available in a range of sizes.
+These type of hangers need nails or screws the secure them to the board.

 The flat sawtooth hangers I’ve seen do not have a nodule.
 Instead, there is an odd number of teeth, so the center of the board is aligned with the middle tooth.